sagarneeli/coding-challenges/Misc/algo-and-ds-concepts.md

    return root.val == n or dfs(root.left) or dfs(root.right)
 ```

-Find if node n or node m is in the tree
+Find either if node n or node m is in the tree

 ```python
 def search(root, n, m):